cogentcore/core/types/README.md

 * In tree (optional) generate a new token of given type by name

-* Package tree needs type variables when making children
+* Package tree needs type variables when making children from serialized data

 # Notes